 Dr. Turgeon is Associate Professor of Music and Choral Director at The King’s University in Edmonton, Alberta.
 Melanie has conducted many choirs and ensembles and has presented research at several academic institutions and conferences both in Canada and internationally.
 She has also toured extensively with her choirs, including three very successful European tours.
 In addition to her role at King’s, Dr. Turgeon is a member of the Eparchial Liturgical Commission, where she is responsible for the incorporation of liturgical music into various publications for the Ukrainian Catholic Church.
 She has organized and taught workshops for educating cantors and has created several resources and publications for this purpose, most recently a 250-page publication which will be officially launched later this year.
 From 2002-2018, she served as Music Director and Cantor at St. Josaphat Ukrainian Catholic Cathedral in Edmonton.

 Highlights in Dr. Turgeon’s research endeavors include the publication of a book entitled, Composing the Sacred in Soviet and Post-Soviet Russia (2008), and a hymnal with an accompanying five-CD set, Sing to our God (2008).
 She has also released three recordings with Heruvymy Ukrainian Female Quartet and one with King’s Choirs, entitled, The Voice of My Prayer (2011).
-In 2010 she founded Kappella Kyrie, an auditioned choir primarily devoted to Slavic sacred music.
+In 2010 she founded Kappella Kyrie, a choir primarily devoted to Slavic sacred music.
 Melanie is very honored to have gained national recognition with Kappella Kyrie in the 2019 and 2015 Choral Canada National Competition by placing 1st in 2019 and 2nd in 2015 in the Pan-Cultural Traditions Category.
 Melanie is heavily involved with the Ukrainian Art Song Project, serving as a producer or co-producer.
 Moreover, she has presented at various CD launch concerts and conferences, including the World Vocal Symposium in St. John’s, Newfoundland in July 2013, and at an international conference at Columbia University in February 2017.
 Melanie has served on the faculty for the Ukrainian Art Song Project’s Summer Institute in Toronto for the past three summers.